dennisvang/dope/README.md

 ## Limitations

-Currently we only offer a recursive implementation (depth-first), which limits the number of points in the resulting dataset (due to the recursion limit), and may not be the most efficient.
+Currently we only offer a recursive implementation (depth-first), which is intuitive, but may not be the most efficient solution.
 An iterative implementation is in the works (breadth-first).

 ## References: